 Heart Online case reports: www.heartjnl.com

-The following electronic only article is published in conjunction with this issue of Heart.
+The following electronic only articles are published in conjunction with this issue of Heart.